Redrrx/Mailkit/README.md

-## Installation
+## Installation.

 for now clone this repository and import mailkit, later on i'll be packaging this proprely in pypi.

-You also have the requirements.txt to install teh required dependencies
+You also have the requirements.txt to install the required dependencies

-## Usage
+## Usage.

 as a module it can be used like this.